 To maximize your skiing time, we recommend flying both in and out of Lady Emily Hut.
 Alternatively a 4WD pick up can be arranged for NZ$200 per group (subject to low river levels).

-Lady Emily Hut sits at an altitude of 1500m in the Liebig Range.
-It is located in a beautiful setting, with great views of the surrounding mountains and valleys.
-It is a fantastic location for star gazing - the Mackenzie District is renowned for the clarity of its sky and freedom from light pollution, which is why the area was recently designated as an International Dark Sky Reserve.
+Both huts sit at an altitude of 1500m in the Liebig Range, with Lady Emily overlooking the upper Cass Valley and Falcon's Nest tucked into the fork of Upper Tin Hut Stream.
+They are located in a beautiful setting, with great views of the surrounding mountains and valleys, providing a fantastic location for star gazing - the Mackenzie District is renowned for the clarity of its sky and freedom from light pollution, which is why the area was recently designated as an International Dark Sky Reserve.

-The Hut was built in 2012, extended in 2015 and is privately owned by Glenmore Station.
-It is an ideal base for backcountry skiing with ready access to a range of slopes suitable for intermediate to advanced skiers.
+Both huts are privately owned and were built by Glenmore Station.
+They are an ideal base for backcountry skiing with ready access to a range of slopes suitable for intermediate to advanced skiers.

 4WD or helicopter access is required.
-The hut can be reached in 1.5 hours' walking from the vehicle and is located at 1500m, in a beautiful setting, with great views of the surrounding moutnains and valleys.
+The huts can be reached in 2 hours' walking from the vehicle and are located in a beautiful setting, with great views of the surrounding mountains and valleys.

 Warm & cosy

-The hut is equipped with firewood, gas, bunks, pillows and mattresses.
+The huts are equipped with firewood, gas, bunks, pillows and mattresses.
 A wood-fired stove means there are good heating and drying facilities.

-The hut consists of two rooms, one room sleeping up to 4 and a second sleeping 6.
+Lady Emily consists of two rooms, one room sleeping up to 4 and a second sleeping 6.
 The 4 bunk room has a large wood burner with heat overflow warming the 6 bunk room.
+Falcon's Nest consists of 1 large room with 8 bunks and a log burner.
 There are no showers and the toilet is a traditional longdrop loo.

 Ski Touring Fitness & Experience